 • Optimal foraging under structured replenishment

-Roxana Zerati, Postdoc, Max Planck Institute For Biological Cybernetics
+Roxana Zerati, Max Planck Institute For Biological Cybernetics

 • Foragax: Large-Scale Agent-Based Modeling of Adaptive Multi-Agent Foraging